dewanakl/kamu/README.md

 ## Contributing

-I'm very open to those of you who want to contribute to your framework!
+I'm very open to those of you who want to contribute to Kamu framework!

 ## Security Vulnerabilities